-On March 1, 2022, Sen. Josh Miller and Rep. Scott Slater introduced a pair of identical bills, S 2430 and H 7593.
-The legislation would establish a system to legalize, regulate, and tax cannabis for adults 21 and older.
-Below is a detailed summary of the proposal.
+On March 1, 2022, Sen. Josh Miller and Rep. Scott Slater introduced a pair of identical bills to legalize cannabis for adults 21 and older in Rhode Island.
+An amended version of the legislation was passed by the General Assembly and signed by Gov. Dan McKee in May 2022.
+Below is a detailed summary of the legislation.

 Adults 21 and older may: